 Gyllenhaal is an interesting choice and probably more likely to receive some serious consideration this time around than he did previously.
 He was in the running for Batman Begins, which he lost to Christian Bale and his raspy voice, but now has the successes of End of Watch and Nightcrawler padding his resume.

 Rumor mill has it that Warner Brothers is exploring the idea of having a series of stand alone Batman movies as opposed to one long, continuous story arc spanning multiple movies.
-This could help open up more casting possibilities who otherwise wouldn’t want to be attached to a long-term, multi-film contract.
+This could help open up more casting possibilities of established stars who otherwise wouldn’t want to be attached to a long-term, multi-film contract.

 Stand alone movies also opens the possibility for multiple genres of Batman films: A horror film stalking the Scarecrow, a detective movie matching wits against the Riddler, an action film vs. Killer Croc (preferably not the one from Suicide Squad), a comedy with Clayface and so on.